falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 	Writer() io.Writer
 }
 ```

 Event data can either be read or written through the standard `io.SeekReader` and `io.Writer` interfaces, returned by the `Reader()` and `Writer()` methods respectively.
 The SDK hides behind these interfaces all the safety and optimization mechanisms.

-For source plugins, a reusable batch of `sdk.EventWriter`s is automatically allocated in each source plugin instance after the `Open()` method returns.
+For plugins with event sourcing capability, a reusable batch of `sdk.EventWriter`s is automatically allocated in each plugin source instance after the `Open()` method returns.
 This slab-allocator creates reusable event data by using the default `sdk.DefaultBatchSize` and `sdk.DefaultEvtSize` constants.
 Developers can override the automatic allocation to define batches of arbitrary sizes in the `Open()` method, by calling the `SetEvents()` method on the newly opened plugin instance before returning it.
 The reusable event batch can be created with the `sdk.NewEventWriters` function, that takes the event data size and batch size as arguments.

 ```go
 func NewEventWriters(size, dataSize int64) (EventWriters, error)
 ```

-Note that the size of the reusable event batch defines the maximum size of each event batch created by the source plugin in `NextBatch`.
+Note that the size of the reusable event batch defines the maximum size of each event batch created by the plugin in `NextBatch`.

 #### Compiling Plugins

 After successfully writing a plugin, all you need is to compile it.
 Go allows compiling binaries as a C-compliant shared library with the `-buildmode=c-shared` flag.
 The build command will be something looking like:
 ```
 go build -buildmode=c-shared -o <outname>.so *.go